wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/1-introduction.md

 The IT director has asked you, their lead system engineer and Azure administrator, to evaluate the risks and benefits to using Windows Virtual Desktop to support their remote workers.
 The key aspects of the evaluation will be functionality, scalability, security, and the cost of Windows Virtual Desktop.

 In this module, you’ll learn how to access Windows Virtual Desktop from the Azure portal.
-You will also be introduced to shared responsibility model of a secure Windows Virtual Desktop enviroment.
+You will also be introduced to shared responsibility model of a secure Windows Virtual Desktop environment.

 After completing this module, you’ll be able to explain the requirements and architecture for a Windows Virtual Desktop deployment and assess its security.